francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </html>
 ```

 **Exercise 1**.
-Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="red" in 'Code A', so that the text changes to red if you click anywhere on the web page.
+Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue" in 'Code A', so that the text changes to red if you click anywhere on the web page.

 **Exercise 2**.
-Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="red" in 'Code A' ('Code A' is the original program), so that the text changes to red if you click on the text.
+Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue" in 'Code A' ('Code A' is the original program), so that the text changes to red if you click on the text.

-**Exercise 3**.
+**Exercise 3 (Optional)**.
 Modify 'Code A' so that the size of the text changes to "40px" if you move the mouse.

-**Exercise 4**.
+**Exercise 4 (Optional)**.
 Modify the previous code so the text background changes to italic if someone double-click on the text.
 You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_font_font.asp>

 Now, you are going to use this code (let's call it 'Code B') to do the next three exercises